Fully assembled RN2483A/RN2903A breakout board - supports LoRa / LoRaWAN

 Also available with a PCB-trace antenna (RN2903A only)

 The RN2903A and RN2483A are an updated version of the RN2903 and RN2483.
 Within a few months of the initial release, errata came out (described as errata for the firmware version) describing a number of issues that sounded suspiciously like a hardware issue.
 Shortly thereafter, a shortage struck - they vanished from distributors worldwide!
-During this time, I happened to have a few modules that I hadn't mounted. when a desperate user emailed me, and offered me the full $35/ea if I had any bare modules.
+During this time, I happened to have a few modules that I hadn't mounted.
+A desperate user emailed me, and offered me the full $35/ea if I had any bare modules (and whaddya know I had just enough for them).
 When the RN2xx3 parts reappeared, there was an A after the part number, in addition to a new firmware version.
 The I/RM in the part number refers to the pre-loaded firmware version.
-Note that this is user-upgradable, and there's even a bootloader (though the PGD and PCG pins are available on these boards to allow arbitrary changes to the firmware) - official firmware versions conforming with other nations' regulations are available from the Microchip website.
+Note that this is user-upgradable, and there's even a bootloader (firmware can be uploaded by the the PGD and PCG pins are available on these boards) - official firmware versions conforming with other nations' regulations are available from the Microchip website.
+Note that using the wrong firmware for the jurisdiction may violate local laws, be sure to use the correct version of this board and the correct firmware.

 The pin layout for the serial and power pins is designed such that it can be plugged into breadboard alongside an Espruino Pico, and the pins will line up.